PhilippVn/SnakeWar/README.md

 - Webserver

 # To Come:
-- multiplayer support
 - database

 # How to install and run?
 - clone the repo
+## Gameserver
+- goto `snake/server`
+- build docker image manually or use `build.bat`
+- start the docker container manually or use `start.bat`
+- to stop the game server either kill the container with `docker kill` or press `ctr + c`
+- paste the displayed websocket url in `snake/client/game.js` > gameserverIp

+## Webserver
 - go into `webserver`
 - build docker image manually or use `build.bat`
-- run container manually or with `start.bat`
+- run container manually or use `start.bat`
-- start the game server by building it with `./gradlew build` and run using `./gradlew run`
-- copy the Server-Url into your browser and enjoy some SNAKE :)
+- copy the displayed Server-Url into your browser and enjoy some SNAKE alone or with friends :)
 - to stop the web server either kill the container with `docker kill` or press `ctr + c`

 # Change Ports